marklcrns/vim-smartq/README.md

 Master key for quitting vim buffers.

-Sensibly close buffers with respect to alternate tabs and window splits, and other types of buffer.
+Exit/Delete buffer with respect to window splits and tabs, and other types of buffer.

 ## Features